ajjonesj/Climate-impacts-and-energy-burden/README.md

    - **LOCA_data_processing.py** - uses downloaded daily average temperature maxs and mins to find the average daily temperauture for a centralized geographic area (this version of the code only includes 1 location point-estimate).

 Results scripts:
   - **temperature_response_model.py** - develops annual household level temperature response functions using total daily electricity smart meter data.
 This script includes the 5-parameter regression fixed-effects model.
+(Available upon reasonable request)
   - **Cooling_slope_reg_model.py** - modifies cooling slopes using the AC efficiency, share of days needed to cool, and infrastructure.
+(Available upon reasonable request)
-  - **SEER_Calibration.py** - modifies SEER rating estimates for households that do not have a SEER rating
+  - **SEER_Calibration.py** - modifies SEER rating estimates for households that do not have a SEER rating (Available upon reasonable request)
   - **Future_consumption_simulations.py** - saves and creates climate electricity simulated consumption
   - **Future_consumption_simulations_new_betas.py** - saves and creates climate electricity simulated consumption with the new betas created using Cooling_slope_reg_model.py and SEER_Calibration.py